mhalonen02/CS3141-RO1-team3/README.md

 -Misc GitHub Stuff

 ### What to Install Prior to Cloning Repo
+Ensure you have node.js downloaded from the node website to make sure the `npm` commands work.
 Inside the VS Code terminal, Powershell, etc, you will need to run the following commands to make sure the codebase will work on your computer
 **NOTE: These commands are for Windows OS**
     `npm install node`